© 1st footage / stock.adobe.com

 The chemical industry offers high growth and employment potential.
 The close proximity to Berlin's universities also meets the constantly growing demand for qualified junior staff in the chemical sector.

-The Chemical Invention Factory (CIF) at TU Berlin makes it possible to transform the results of research into highly innovative start-ups in the fields of green chemistry, materials science, and nanotechnology with success.
+The Chemical Invention Factory (CIF) - John Warner Center for Startups in Green Chemistry - at TU Berlin makes it possible to transform the results of research into highly innovative start-ups in the fields of green chemistry, materials science, and nanotechnology with success.
 The CIF acts as a sustainable structural measure of the UniSysCat (Unifying Systems in Catalysis) excellence cluster approved as part of the joint excellence strategy of the states and the federal government.
 This is where chemists, physicists, biologists and engineers from four universities in Berlin and Potsdam, two Max Planck Institutes, the Helmholtz Center Berlin, the Leibniz Research Institute FMP, and the Charité come together to collaborate across disciplines and institutions.

 Networks, initiatives and associations (Selection)